LimboDev/csharp-loan-calculator-winforms/README.md

 It determines:

-If the loan is approved, partially approved, or rejected
+-If the loan is approved, partially approved, or rejected

-What percentage of the salary the payment represents
+-What percentage of the salary the payment represents

 Made as an OOP practice using C# Windows Forms.
 The interface is in Spanish.